-At the end of quarter 2, there were 19 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the Council's objectives and legal obligations.
-At the end of quarter two, there were no new or escalated risks from service area risk registers; and no risks were closed / de-escalated.
-Overall, there are 11 Severe risks (risk scores 15 to 25); 6 Major risks (risk scores 7 to 14) and 2 Moderate risks

-(risk scores 4 to 6) that are outlined in the report.
+At the end of quarter 3, there were 18 risks recorded in the Corporate Risk Register that are considered to have a significant impact on the achievement of the Council's objectives and legal obligations.
+At the end of quarter three, there were no new or escalated risks from service area risk registers; and one risk was closed.
+Overall, there are 10 Severe risks (risk scores 15 to 25); 6 Major risks (risk scores 7 to 14) and 2 Moderate risks (risk scores 4 to 6) that are outlined in the report.

-Proposal Cabinet is asked to consider the contents of the guarter one update of the Corporate Risk
+Proposal Cabinet is asked to consider the contents of the quarter three update of the Corporate

-Register.
+Risk Register.